akrennmair/stand-up-if-you-love-the-darts/README.md

 # [stand-up-if-you-love-the-darts](https://www.youtube.com/watch?v=TfwnO3T5TY8)

-Three programs for calculating darts checkouts given a total to achieve and a number of darts to achieve it, bearing in mind you have to finish on a double or the bull.
+Four programs for calculating darts checkouts given a total to achieve and a number of darts to achieve it, bearing in mind you have to finish on a double or the bull.

-The programs are almost identical except one is written in Python (which one takes an hour to find all of the nine dart checkout), one is written in C (whih takes less than a minute), and two slightly different versions of essentially the same Go program, one that is a virtually identical translation of the C version to Go, while the second one is slightly nicer without global variables (the Go versions are slightly slower than the C version).
+The programs are almost identical except one is written in Python (which one takes an hour to find all of the nine dart checkout), one is written in C (which takes less than a minute), one is written in Fortran (also less than a minute), and two slightly different versions of essentially the same Go program, one that is a virtually identical translation of the C version to Go, while the second one is slightly nicer without global variables (the Go versions are slightly slower than the C version).

 They all have one small optimisation to reduce the number of darts you have to search for by calculating the minimum possible dart to reach a score, assuming all of the other darts scored their maximums.